mengelbrecht/lightline-bufferline/README.md

 ## Functions

-This plugin provides some public functions to operate with buffers using their ordinal number.
+This plugin provides some public functions to interact with the plugin.

+#### `lightline#bufferline#reload()`

+This function reloads the plugin configuration (e.g. when you have modified the configuration after vim is already running) and refreshes lightline.

 #### `lightline#bufferline#get_ordinal_number_for_buffer(buffer)`